 Varicose veins are much more than just a cosmetic inconvenience.
 These swollen veins can be painful, especially when standing as the vein is withstanding a lot of pressure.
 Varicose veins can also lead to swollen and throbbing limbs, heaviness of limbs, cramping, thickening of the skin, skin rashes and ulcers, and fatigue.
 This may reduce one’s activity level, which has further negative impact on cardiovascular health.

-At the Heart Vein & Vascular (HVV) in Longwood, we use an advanced high resolution diagnostic ultrasound to diagnose the severity of your condition.
+At Heart Vein & Vascular we use an advanced high resolution diagnostic ultrasound to diagnose the severity of your condition.
 We offer many types of treatments for varicose and spider veins, including conservative vein treatments and the minimally invasive VNUS Closure® procedure.
 HVV will provide you with a thorough evaluation to determine the best course of treatment for you depending on your lifestyle and severity of your varicose veins.
 We believe patients should be educated on their condition and treatment, and do not simply treat for cosmetic purposes.